 Question: what's black and yellow and blue all over?
 Answer: the Revierderby, the Bundesliga's biggest rivalry and one of the world's most eagerly anticipated match-ups.
-On 16 May, the Ruhr district will be ready to rock as Borussia Dortmund host Schalke with bragging rights and more on the line.
+The Ruhr district is always ready to rock when Borussia Dortmund face Schalke with bragging rights and more on the line.

 If that does not set the scene for you, here are 10 things about the mother of all derbies...

 1) Kohlenpott order

 Dating back to 1925, the Revierderby is a contest steeped in tradition, regional politics and fierce local pride.
 Coal versus steel, Royal Blue against Black-and-Yellow, underpinned by a long-standing game of oneupmanship for good measure: Schalke against Dortmund is a fixture like no other in world football.
 Only 32 kilometres separate the two clubs, both situated in the country's industrial heartland, the Ruhr district, and while a number of other professional teams hail from the wider Ruhr region, they have to make do with the tag 'minor Ruhr derby' for their various head-to-heads.
 Other than their proximity, there was no particular trigger for a rivalry which, if anything, has only intensified over the years for two sets of fans who basically like nothing more than to put one over on their neighbours.
 The fixture has become one of the most passionately contested encounters anywhere in the world game and means more to each set of fans than any other meeting on the football calendar.

 2) North/South divide

 This game is firmly situated in Germany's Ruhr area, but extrapolated from the geographical significance of this fixture is a rather unique north/south divide.
-Legend has it that Dortmund moved their hardcore fans from the north side of their former Rote Erde Stadium to the south side of their new Westfalenstadion, when this opened ahead of the 1974 World Cup, since Schalke's Parkstadion, which had been opened earlier, saw their hardcore fans allocated the north stand.
+Legend has it that Dortmund moved their hardcore fans from the north side of their former Rote Erde Stadium to the south side of their new Westfalenstadion, when this opened ahead of the 1974 FIFA World Cup, since Schalke's Parkstadion, which had been opened earlier, saw their hardcore fans allocated the north stand.
 Not wanting to have anything in common with their bitter local rivals, Dortmund therefore ensured their famed Südkurve would be the home for their vociferous fans.

 3) Early meetings